onlinecity/wp-gatewayapi/readme.txt

 https://vimeo.com/179720962

-= Forms for sign up, update and unsubscribe =
+= Built-in forms for sign up, update and unsubscribe =

 This tutorial shows you how to create forms for the public, using the built-in UI for creating "shortcodes" (tiny pieces of code which can be pasted into any WordPress-page).